-• A bulge in the area on either side of your pubic bone, which becomes more obvious when you're upright, especially if you cough or strain
+• A bulge in the area on either side of the pubic bone, which becomes more obvious when upright, especially when coughing or straining.

-• Pain or discomfort in your groin, especially when bending over, coughing or lifting
+• Pain, discomfort or pressure in the groin, especially when bending over, coughing or lifting.

 Inguinal hernias in newborns and children result from a weakness in the abdominal wall that's present at birth.
-Sometimes the hernia will be visible only when an infant is crying, coughing or straining during a bowel movement.
-He or she might be irritable and have less appetite than usual.
+Sometimes the hernia will be seen only when a baby is crying, coughing or straining during a bowel movement.
+The baby might be irritable and have less appetite than usual.

-In an older child, a hernia is likely to be more apparent when the child coughs, strains during a bowel movement or stands for a long period.
+In an older child, a hernia is likely to be more noticeable when the child coughs, strains during a bowel movement or stands for a long period.

 Signs of trouble